EmilyShepherd/update-docker-for-aws/README.md

 * Clean way of restarting / updating the old nodes
 * Update the rest of the OS too (as it's on Alpine 3.5, which is pretty old)
+* Missing nfs_layout_flexfiles module, so the kernel no longer supports NFS FlexFiles.
+Can be fixed alongside updating the OS.

 ## Disclaimer